DefTruth/lite.ai.toolkit/docs/hub/lite.ai.toolkit.hub.onnx.md

-# Lite.AI.Hub.ONNX
+# Lite.AI.ToolKit.Hub.ONNX

-Correspondence between the classes in *Lite.AI* and pretrained model files can be found at this document.
+Correspondence between the classes in *Lite.AI.ToolKit* and pretrained model files can be found at this document.
 For examples, the pretrained model files for *lite::cv::detection::YoloV5* and *lite::cv::detection::YoloX* are listed as follows.

 |             Class             | Pretrained ONNX Files |               Rename or Converted From (Repo)                | Size  |
 | :---------------------------: | :-------------------: | :----------------------------------------------------------: | :---: |